jayantasamaddar/quick-reference/aws/ec2/README.md

 - Only for Linux instances (POSIX)
 - EFS has a higher price point than EBS
 - Can leverage EFS-IA for cost savings

 ---

+# EC2 Instance Metadata

+- The EC2 Instance Metadata refers to the information about the EC2 Instance.
+- Allows AWS EC2 Instances to learn about themselves.
+- The URL is http://169.254.169.254/latest/meta-data. `169.254.169.254` is an Internal IP to AWS, it will not work from your local computer.
+It will only work when logged into the EC2 Instance.
+- You can retrieve the IAM Role name from the metadata, but you CANNOT retrieve the IAM Policy.
+- The only way to test the policy is to use the **[AWS Policy Simulator](https://policysim.aws.amazon.com/)** or the `--dry-run` flag with a command.

+---